aidswidjaja/study/roadmap.md

 <label class="label label-yellow">Incomplete</label> – The topic/chapter hasn't been finished and isn't being updated in the foreseeable future.
 Not to be confused with In-Progress.

-<label class="label label-purple">Planned</label> – The topic/chapter is planned to be worked on but hasn't started yet.
+<label class="label label-purple">Planned</label> – The topic/chapter is planned to be worked on sometime in the foreseeable future but hasn't started yet.

 <label class="label label-red">High-priority</label> – It's important to be completed and will be prioritised first for completion.